MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-zendesk-to-microsoft-cloud-app-security.md

   - Enterprise Plus

  >[!NOTE]
-> Connecting Zendesk to Cloud App Security with a Zendesk user that is not an admin will result in a connection error.
+> Connecting Zendesk to Defender for Cloud Apps with a Zendesk user that is not an admin will result in a connection error.

-## How to connect Zendesk to Cloud App Security
+## How to connect Zendesk to Defender for Cloud Apps

 ### Configure Zendesk